shirne/AS3/README.md

 Public
 ======

-Public source code for various coding languages
+Free to use public source code for various coding languages.